Jesse Jagz: 2010–2013: Jag of All Tradez, Chocolate City exit and Jagz Nation, Vol.1. Thy Nation Come

-Jesse Jagz released his debut studio album Jag of All Tradez on 21 April 2010.
+Jesse Jagz released his debut studio album, Jag of All Tradez, on 21 April 2010.
 It included the singles "Wetin Dey", "Pump It Up", "Jesse Swag", "Sugar Cane Baby" and "Bend Down Low".
 The album was produced entirely by Jesse Jagz and went platinum in Nigeria two months after its release.
 Described as a commercially driven pop project, the album was experimental in nature.
 In an interview with Adeoye Arubayi, Jagz said the album was a learning process and a way for him to explore the different music markets in Nigeria.
 Jag of All Tradez received generally mixed reviews from music critics.
 Keeps Magazine commended the album's production and Jesse Jagz's delivery, but ended the review saying that the record should have been shortened to ten songs.
-Oye Akd of 360nobs granted the album an overall verdict of 7.5 stars out of 10, commending it for being a diverse body of work that contained a "mixture of beats and rhymes that exemplify where Nigerian hip-hop should be today".
+Oye Akideinde of 360nobs granted the album an overall verdict of 7.5 stars out of 10, commending it for being a diverse body of work that contained a "mixture of beats and rhymes that exemplify where Nigerian hip-hop should be today".
 Adeyinka Yusuff of BellaNaija awarded the album a 5/10 rating, praising its overall production while simultaneously criticizing its experimental nature.

 In March 2013, Jesse Jagz announced his voluntary exit from Chocolate City and the launch of his own independent outfit Jagz Nation.
 Several media outlets such as Nigerian Entertainment Today and Pulse Nigeria reported that Chocolate City accused Jesse Jagz of owing them money and being a marijuana addict.
 However, the label debunked the reports through their PR firm, World PR Media.
 In an interview with Kolapo Olapoju, Jesse Jagz said he left Chocolate City because he got tired performing songs from his Jag of All Tradez album for three consecutive years.
 Moreover, he told Vanguard newspaper the label's management had showed little interest in promoting a track he recorded.